KenKoba2119/KenKoba2119.github.io/pages/home.md

 - Office: W9-416, Institute of Science Tokyo, 2-12-1 Ookayama, Meguro-ku, Tokyo 152-8550, Japan

 {:.alert .alert-warning}
 My e-mail address has recently been updated due to the merge of Tokyo Tech and TMDU.
-While the old address is still valid, I recommend using the new isct domain address when contacting me.
+Although the old address is still valid, I recommend using the new isct domain address when contacting me.

 ## **News**